RickStrahl/BlogPosts/2019-11/Creating-an-Angular-Async-Validator--for-Template-Validation/CreatingAnAngularAsyncValidatorForTemplateValidation.md

 With plain HTML you have to use something `<div *ngIf='...'` to trigger rendering of errors explicitly.
 For Angular Material, the `*ngIf` expressions are necessary only if you have multiple validators and you want to selectively display one or the other.

 ## Async Validators
-The good news is that if you need an Async validator the process is really not much different.
-There are only a few small changes aside from implementing your validation logic using an `Observable`.
+The good news is that if you need an Async validator, the process is pretty much the same.
+The main difference is that you will be returning an `Observable<ValidationErrors>` rather than a the object directly and setting a couple of configuration strings differently.

 ### Updated Async Validator
 Since we've already seen the majority of the code that is required for a validator and that is also used from an AsyncValidator here's the `AsyncValidator` implementation: